The third post in a three-part series

 When I first started working, my Dad said, “always pay yourself first”.
 The idea was that a paycheck will easily be eaten up by other things and you won’t save anything unless you are deliberate about it.
 His suggestion was to create a separate savings account and put a few dollars from every paycheck there, to force savings.

-I see a parallel calculation for the menopause transition.
-Most of us have many demands on our time — taking care of others, work, household chores — that can easily take all of our time.
-The suggestion here is to be deliberate about self-care.
+I see a parallel calculation for the menopausal transition.
+Most of us have many demands on our time — taking care of others, work responsibilities, household chores — that can easily take all of our time.
+The suggestion here is to be deliberate about carving out time for you.
 “Pay yourself first” by making time to sleep, eat well, and incorporate some time to take care of you in your day.
 Even a few minutes makes a difference.
-More ideas about self-care here.
+Some ideas about self-care here.

 Kristin Neff is an associate professor at the University of Texas at Austin’s Department of Educational Psychology and has pioneered the idea of self-compassion.
 She offers a 3-step process to use when faced with a difficult situation and it feels so relevant to this time in our lives.